DGCaprace/WEIS/examples_BYU/README.md

 - `plot_EXTR_extrap`  can be used to do nicer plots of the load extrapolation procedure from the driver.
 Works on a `.npz` file output by the driver to bypass the hard load processing.

+- `plot_EXTR_separately`  takes the result of various DLC computations (i.e. the analysis_XXX.yaml) and creates a map of the loadings experienced in the corresponding simulations.

 See Readme in that file.

 :warning:  The sign convention for the loads output in the yaml files is: